emmaleda/emmaleda-project-baseball/results/plot_and_mean.md

 ## Comparison of the Padres’ 2019 Season with their best hitter injured and uninjured

-### Histogram of the Padres’ 2019 Season with their best hitter injured and taken out of the latter games
+### Histogram of the Padres’ 2019 Season with their best hitter injured and taken out of the second half of games in the season

 ![](plot_and_mean_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->